 - The Un-Reveal: Osgood is Osgood.
-Whether there are now two Zygons sharing the original Osgood's body print or one new Zygon replacing the Osgood Missy killed, the nature of the surviving Osgood is up for grabs.
+Whether there are now two Zygons sharing the original Osgood's body print or one new Zygon replacing a Zygon Osgood that Missy killed, the nature of the surviving Osgood is up for grabs.
 (However, at one point, the non-Bonnie Osgood tells the Doctor she never really met Clara... yet Clara and Osgood did meet in "The Day of the Doctor", hinting that the Osgood who died in "Death in Heaven" may well have been the original human Osgood after all, or it could be another red herring like "Zygons don't need to keep the original body alive anymore".)

 - Unusually Uninteresting Sight: The teenagers at the mall don't react to the Zygon civilian's gradual demorphing, because they're Zygon rebels.

 - Villainous Breakdown: Bonnie has two; first when she discovers that Osgood lied about the Osgood Box location, and again after she learns that there are two Osgood Boxes.

 - When Bonnie insists she wants war, as she feels she's crossed a Moral Event Horizon, the Doctor makes it clear the things she's done are nothing compared to the horrors he's committed and seen.
 Quoted above.